Tips to Maintain and Care for Leather Bags

 Long-term Leather Care

 We've initially discussed the immediate care and cleaning tips for your leather.
 These are for situations where you spot a stain on your precious bag that you want to be removed right away.
-Now, we move to the practical ways on how you can make your bag last
+Now, we move to the practical ways on how you can make your bag lastlonger, because there are actually more pressing concerns for leather bags aside from stains.
+There's cracking, dying, molds, and insect damages.
+To avoid these leather horrors, make sure to observe proper storage and conditioning.

 Storage

-to the environment.
+Some people will complain about how they can easily spot damages on their luxurious bags.
+It's easy to assume that it's the quality of the leather, or simply blame itto the environment.
 The truth is, proper leather bag storage happens to be one of the most overlooked aspect in bag care.
 Throughout the course of using the bag, it becomes more natural to just leave it anywhere.
 When not in use, it will simply be put inside a closet along with the other bags.
 This is when the damage starts - a combination of moisture, insects, and warping.

-those paper fills?
+To prevent this, make sure to store your bag in almost the same way as you bought it.
+Rememberthose paper fills?
 They were meant to be there to prevent the leather bag from warping during storage.
 You may replace paper with bubble wraps, since plastic are not attractive for insects, plus it is also least likely to retain moisture than paper.
 After this, retrieve the dust bag from your original purchase and place the bag there.
 If you can no longer find your original dust bag, you can actually improvise using a soft pillow case.
 Do this regularly, and you can have your leather bag looking new for years.

 Conditioning

-layers.
+Apart from regularly wiping the stains on your bag, it is also crucial to regularly condition it to avoid cracking andpeeling of layers.
 Although there are a lot of leather conditioning products that you can buy, it is still highly recommended to seek a leather care professional to do this for you at least during the first few times, especially if your bag is from an unfinished leather.
 This can be done at least once every quarter, depending on how well you are caring for the bag.

 All these may seem like too much task, but once you start observing these care and maintenance tips, it can easily become a part of your routine.
 Just like any luxurious purchase, remember to also treat your leather bag with tender, loving, care, and will no doubt serve you for years.